netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ```

 Now that you have `apps_groups.conf` set up to monitor your application/service, you can also set up the eBPF collector
-to show more charts that just might help you debug
+to show other charts that will help you debug and troubleshoot how it interacts with the Linux kernel.

 ## Configure the eBPF collector to monitor errors